State Heritage Assessment of Park Lands

 The Park Lands received National Heritage Listing in 2008 so it was a no-brainer (back in 2009) that we would ask the State Heritage Council to consider whether SA should follow the Federal Government's lead and declare that the Park Lands are worthy of "heritage" recognition.

 State (and World) Heritage listing of the Park Lands is among APPA's key 'Objectives' in our Constitution.

-We're not sure why it's taken so long, but a State "heritage assessment" of the Adelaide Park Lands and City Squares finally began in April 2017.
-However, the State Heritage Unit within the Department of Environment, Water and Natural Resources (DEWNR) appointed a consultant firm that was beset with multiple conflicts of interest.
+We're not sure why it took so long, but a State "heritage assessment" of the Adelaide Park Lands and City Squares finally began in April 2017.
+A prolonged period of public consultation occurred from June to September 2017.